DeeeFi/website/content/blog/an-[Redacted]-overview.md

 ## What [Redacted] is

-[Redacted] is a virtual city of general-purpose personal servers.
+[Redacted] is a leading provider of crypto currency management solutions.

-## Traditional ETFs
+## Traditional Exchange-Traded Funds(ETFs)

 An exchange-traded fund (ETF) is a type of pooled investment security that operates much like a mutual fund.
 Typically, ETFs will track a particular index, sector, commodity, or other assets.
 Exchange-traded funds (ETFs) have grown in popularity as a means of investing since the mid-1990s due to their intraday liquidity and low transaction costs.